-On February 17, 2015, the Company announced the filing of five patent applications with the US Patent Office that correspond to novel flowsheet designs for the recovery of scandium from laterite resource material.
-All five of these patents are directly applicable to our Nyngan Scandium Project, although one of the five patents pertains to downstream product design.
+On February 17, 2015, the Company announced the filing of patent applications with the US Patent Office related to novel flowsheet designs for the recovery of scandium from laterite resource material.
+These filings have been supplemented by additional patent applications and the Company has now filed a total of eight additional applications in this area.
+All of these patents are directly applicable to our Nyngan Scandium Project, and future project expansions.